tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

    ![On the Application Insights Logs screen, a query is run against the requests table and a list of results is displayed.](media/model-telemetry-04.png 'Requests Query Results')

-> **Note**: that if you do not see telemetry information after selecting **Run** to re-execute the Application insights query.
+> **Note**: If you do not see telemetry information after selecting **Run** to re-execute the Application insights query.
 Please rerun the last cell in the **Model Telemetry** notebook a few more times to generate more data.
 Then select **Run** on this page to re-execute the Application insights query.

 ### Task 3: Check the data collected